WPP-Public/akqa-nz-beam/README.md

 This means that you have `detect_unicode=On` in your `php.ini`.
 To fix this, open your `php.ini` (ensure it is your cli one) and make sure `detect_unicode=Off` is present.

+#### When I run `beam` I see no output

+If you are using `suhosin`, you will need to add `phar` to the [whitelist of allowed executor url schemes](http://www.hardened-php.net/suhosin/configuration.html#suhosin.executor.include.whitelist).
+To fix this, open your
+`php.ini` (ensure it is your cli one) and make sure that `suhosin.executor.include.whitelist=phar` is present.

 ### IRC

 Help is available at `#beam` on freenode.